1. Do I have to be European to contribute to Cafébabel?

 8. Where is the magazine based?

 The main newsroom is located in Paris.
-However, we have offices in Brussels, Madrid, Rome and Brussels.
+However, we have offices in Brussels, Madrid and Rome.

 9. How can I join a local team?